Runaway Traveller

 Cons

-• It only provides data, not a local phone number.
+• Holafly only provides data, not a local phone number.
 This can be important if you need to set up 2FA with a phone number, or want to call a landline for any reason.
+If you need a number, look into aloSIM.
+It offers free calling and texting.

 • Cell service isn’t quite as strong as with a local SIM.
 I found the cell reception pretty good overall, but when we were driving through a rural area of New Zealand, my partner had access to data in a few patches where I didn’t.
 Otherwise I had strong 5G pretty much the whole time.

-• The most I can offer you is a 5% discountHowever, it’s still a budget-friendly travel tool.
+• The most I can offer you is a 5% discountHowever, an Holafly eSIM is still a budget-friendly travel tool.

 Have you tried Holafly?
 What was your experience like?
 Let me know in the comments!